jasonbrianhall/tetrimone/README.md

 - **Blocks Per Level**: Add anywhere from zero to five junk lines per level; the higher the number, the faster you lose.
 - **Control Block Shapes**: Initial settings include mononomes, dominoes, triominoes, and tetrominoes.
 Don't like mononomes, domnioes, or triominoes, remove them.
 - **Retro Blocks**: You like retro blocks, configure it.
+- **Heat Sensor**: It gets warmer or colder depending how fast blocks are laid and conquered.
+- **Fireworks**: Four lines cleared will generate a fireworks animation.

 ### Audio Awesomeness
 - **Pumping Background Music**: Powered by PulseAudio or SDL2 audio